 The biggest pushback we get from people considering Pragli is they are scared of intrusiveness.
 However, once we explain how we protect against intrusion, people tend to get a lot more comfortable.
 Here's what we provide and how you can configure Pragli to match your level of comfort.

-One of the key things to understand in Pragli is the idea of join and pull defaults.
+If you'd prefer to leave your door open, one of the key things to understand in Pragli is the idea of join and pull defaults.
 These are the default states of your audio and video when intentionally choosing to join a conversation / channel vs when someone pulls you into a conversation / channel.

 Pull - by default, when someone starts a conversation with you, or pulls you into a channel, your audio is off and your video is off.
 This is to protect your privacy.